gfx-rs/meetup/README.md

 This talk will go into how rend3 deals with the conflicting requirements of ease of use, customizability, and efficiency. rend3 strikes a balance between all of these requirements through careful scope reduction, ubiquitous defaults, and optimized use of data structures.

 ### Blub - Interactive GPU fluid solver - @wumpf

+A short tour into a wgpu powered APIC fluid solver.
+After a short demonstration, we'll explore how the base algorithm works and talk about some selected details of the implementation.